Skip to content

 Burnout and the inability to switch off

 Those who identify deeply with their workplace tend not to notice the early signs of exhaustion.
 They work beyond their limits, forgo rest, and carry the stress of the office home, both physically and mentally.
-The boundary between self and role gradually disappears.
+Eventually, the boundary between self and role gradually disappears.

 Difficulty negotiating and asserting your rights